MoniPepelnjak/Thermal_unfolding/Post-analysis/README.md

 Post-analysis contains scripts that were used to analyse the data after the significantly changing proteins and peptides were already identified.

 - [FT_HT_correlations.R](https://github.com/MoniPepelnjak/Thermal_unfolding/blob/master/Post-analysis/FT_HT_correlations.R) script matches the HT peptides with its FT "parent peptide".
-The script requires the supportive function [FT_peptide_function.R](https://github.com/MoniPepelnjak/Thermal_unfolding/blob/master/Post-analysis/Supportive_functions/FT_peptide_function.R).
+The script requires the supportive script [FT_peptide_function.R](https://github.com/MoniPepelnjak/Thermal_unfolding/blob/master/Post-analysis/Supportive_functions/FT_peptide_function.R) with defined functions.
   - The following figures are produced with this script:
     - S1A, S1B
   - The script applies filtering criteria for analysis, only the peptides with good enough fit are considered.
 This was applied after seeing that otherwise the data is too noisy.